OpenTreeOfLife/treemachine/test-synth/nontrivialaugmenting/README.md

     ~~(((A,E),B),F);~~

-**EDIT** Stephen point3ed out this readme has a typo for tree2.
+**EDIT** Stephen pointed out this readme has a typo for tree2.
 It should instead read:

     ((((A,E),B),F),C);